 Good nutrition is vital to performance and recovery.

-The post-exercise drink is extremely important and is an opportunity to use legal doping since you benefit from the insulin boost you get when you drink both carbohydrate and protein.
+The post-exercise drink is vital and is an opportunity to use legal doping since you benefit from the insulin boost you get when you drink both carbohydrates and protein.
 Insulin is an anabolic hormone that helps you rebuild glycogen stores and muscles after training sessions.

 6 – Analyze your training sessions

 Take some time to reflect.
 What did you achieve in 2010, and how did you achieve it?
 What were the highlights and downsides?

 Analyzing your performance in the past 12 months will make your workouts even stronger in 2011.

 If you have access to a power meter or heart rate monitor data, you should also spend some time analyzing the metrics from your key workouts, performance tests, and races in 2010.